About the Host

 - What ingredients will be needed?

-In addition to the following kitchen staples – apple cider vinegar, Dijon mustard, garlic powder, hot sauce (e.g. Texas Pete or any vinegar-based red pepper sauce), kosher salt, low-sodium or no sodium vegetable broth, mayonnaise, neutral oil (e.g. canola or vegetable), and soy sauce – Chef Yao recommends acquiring the following ingredients listed below:
+In addition to the following kitchen staples – apple cider vinegar, Dijon mustard, garlic powder, hot sauce (e.g. Texas Pete or any vinegar-based red pepper sauce), kosher salt, low-sodium or no sodium vegetable broth, mayonnaise, neutral oil (e.g. canola or vegetable), red pepper flakes, sugar, and Worcestershire sauce – Chef Coleman recommends acquiring the following ingredients listed below:

-*Note, after purchasing your ticket, you will be emailed a detailed grocery list with quantities of each ingredient needed from the list above that will be needed during the event.
+*Please note, after purchasing your ticket, you will be emailed a detailed grocery list with exact quantities of each ingredient from the list above that will be needed during the event.